greycsont/GreyAnnouncer/docs/README.md

 YOU HAVE TO RE-ZIP ONE AND UPLOAD IT!
 ALSO YOU MUST CHANGE THE VERSION NUMBER!
 ### License
 - The file(s) in the **Lib/** folder are third-party and not authored by me.
-They are not covered by the MIT License of this project.
+They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>